 TNGA's preferred method of claims receipt is EDI.
-TNGA utilizes Change Healthcare (formerly Emdeon) as its clearinghouse for the receipt of all EDI claims.
 The payer ID numbers to submit your EDI claims to TNGA are:

-- Professional claims (837P): 65062 - Institutional claims (837i): 12k89

-Please note that these payer ID numbers are listed as HN1 (Health Network One) Therapy Network with Change Healthcare and most EDI clearinghouse software.
+- Professional claims (837P): 65062Institutional claims (837i): 12k89 - Please note that these payer ID numbers are listed as HN1 (Health Network One) Therapy Network in most EDI clearinghouse software.